ParkerMJones/ParkerMJones/README.md

 # Hi!
 My name is Parker.

-## I like strange audio, especially when computer generated.
+## I like to experiment with creative technologies:
-  * "Algorave" is an event where artists generate improvisational dance music through real-time coding.
-  * Popular languages for live-coding include SuperCollider(DSL), Haskell,  and JavaScript.
+  * Live-coding electronic music, using tools like TidalCycles (an extension of SuperColider, written in Haskell) and Max/MSP
+  * Building immersive experiences for the web using Three.js, react-three-fiber, animation libraries and Blender.

-### I hope to build creative tools that push artistic boundaries.
-My goals include:
+### I hope to build tools that push artistic boundaries:
-  * Make electronic composition intuitive for everyone.
-  * Develop new methods for electronic music improvisation.
-  * Bring generative art to a wider audience.
+  * [FreesoundNotepad](https://parkermjones.github.io/Freesound-Notepad/) is an application I developed to help music producers find inspiration effortlessly.
+  * My goal as a developer is to create memorable experiences that leverage cutting-edge technologies to enable widespread creativity.

 ## About me
 **Recent Listening**:

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=sudaunt&cover_image=true&theme=novatorem)](https://spotify-github-profile.vercel.app/api/view?uid=sudaunt&redirect=true)

-**Current Reading**: The Social Transformation of American Medicine by Paul Starr
+**Current Reading**: The Sound of Things to Come: An Audible History of the Science Fiction Film by Trace Reddell

-**Current Random Interest**: Three.js
+**Current Random Interest**: React-Three-Fiber

 **Contact Me**: parker.matthewjones@gmail.com